usaid-cs/yesterday-i-learned/android.md

 - Apps that don't need to read phone state, but request that permission anyway, are reading your IMEI number.
 [To uniquely track you.](https://developer.android.com/preview/privacy/data-identifiers)
 - [Verify your adb RSA key](https://android.stackexchange.com/questions/50922/how-can-i-see-the-fingerprint-of-my-adbkey) with `awk '{print $1}' < ~/.android/adbkey.pub | openssl base64 -A -d -a | openssl md5 -c`
 - If you don't have a phone app (say you adb disabled it) and someone calls you, the device will still ring, but you will have no way to answer.
+- Keeping a $1000 phone for 2 years means using it for $1.35 a day.
+3 years? $0.90 a day.
 - Assuming a reasonable goal of owning a phone for $0.50 per day, and you aim to use it for 2 years, the maximum cost (before tax) of such a phone is around $323, or, if you plan to keep it for 3 whole years, then around $484.
 In contrast, your phone (around $700) needs around 3.5 years to pay itself off, and the earliest you can get a new phone is: _February 2021_. **Repair your devices.**
 - Use [`monkey -p com.packagename 1`](https://stackoverflow.com/a/25398877/1558430) to launch an app without input.
 - Your particular device's fstab file is located at `/system/vendor/etc/fstab.qcom`.
 You can change your zram size there (if you enabled it).